William MacGillivray: Career

-Family
+Personal life

 In 1820 he married Marion Askill from Harris.
 The couple had 10 children, two of whom died in infancy.
+In Old Aberdeen, he lived at 107 High Street.

 Two of MacGillivray's sons achieved recognition as naturalists.
 His eldest son, John MacGillivray (1822–1867), published an account of the voyage round the world of HMS Rattlesnake, to which he was the onboard naturalist.
 Another son, Paul, published an Aberdeen Flora in 1853, and donated 214 of his father's paintings to the Natural History Museum.

+MacGillivray died at 67 Crown Street in Aberdeen on 5 September 1852 but is buried in New Calton Cemetery in Edinburgh.
+The grave faces east onto the eastern path.